factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/keyconcepts/README.md

 ### Extensibility
 in FactoryFx live object have no dependency to the framework.
 An the construction is controllable in the factory.
-Thats means is easy to use other libraries.
+This makes it easy to use other libraries.

 ## Immutability